ARM-software/arm-trusted-firmware/docs/architecture_features.rst

    ``test_smccc_arch_feature_availability`` test in TFTF, otherwise CI will fail.

- - If the feature comes with registers, those should be context switched if enabling the feature for multiple worlds.
+ - If the feature comes with lower EL registers:

+   - those should be context switched if enabling the feature for multiple worlds.

+   - if these are EL2 control registers, consider their fields' reset values.
+If they can reset to a value that would make a field active (like enabling a trap), a safe inactive reset value should be added to ``setup_el2_context()`` in ``lib/el3_runtime/aarch64/context_mgmt.c``.

  - Consider whether the feature introduces any potential side channels and how to close them.